 Run a Preview and Commit of the model.
 This automatically performs the following processes:

 - Re-assesses any accounts that changed during the feedback window against Assignment and Targeting Rules to ensure they still meet the rule criteria

-If Targeting Rules are not used, Navigate to the model and select Calculate Rollups from the more actions menu.
+If Targeting Rules are not used, navigate to the model and select Recalculate Territory Data from the more actions menu.

 - Use the Capacity Planning feature to make final adjustments to each MCCP's goals.
 This step is optional.

 - Update the lifecycle state of the model to Approved.
 This updates the Status of the project to Inactive and prevents further Previews from being performed, though manual changes are still possible.

 - Publish the model to move the model's data into production.

 - Run a Preview and Commit on the production Field Force.
 If any accounts have changed during the feedback period, they are re-assessed against Assignment and Targeting Rules to ensure they still meet the rule criteria.